Charter along the shoreline of Italy’s west coast and enjoy perfect Mediterranean conditions almost year-round.

 19th century to the early 20th

-From the late 19th-century to the early 20th-century, the Kingdom of Italy rapidly grew.
+From the late 19th-century to the early 20th-century, the Mediterranean Kingdom of Italy rapidly grew.
 This growth left Southern Italy mostly impoverished and excluded from manufacturing.
 Despite being a victor in World War I, Italy later entered a period of economic crisis.
 This turmoil led to the start of a fascist dictatorship in 1922.
 Participation in World War II on the German side ended in military defeat, economic destruction, and Italian civil war.

 53 World Heritage Sites.